-If you want to colour in more than one part with the same colour, remove all the relevant parts of the protective layer.
+Tip: If you wish to colour in more than one part with the same colour, remove all the relevant parts of the protective layer.
 Ensure that a part is well covered with sand before you continue with another colour.
 If the foil is not well covered, the colours will mix.

-Take a piece of double-sided adhesive foil.
-Remove the protective layer from the foil and put the contour sticker on it.
+Take a piece of double-sided adhesive film.
+Remove the protective layer from the film and put the contour/ peel off sticker on it.

-- Remove the protective layer from the sheet with double-sided adhesive pictures.
+- Remove the protective layer from the sheet with double-sided adhesive pictures or sticky stickers.

 - Choose an adhesive picture and remove it carefully from the sheet using a hobby knife or tweezers and put it on the card or another object.